rafajafa/VideoClip/README.md

 # VideoClip
-This repository provides an easy tool to split a specified video into 5 GIF animations and automatically upload them to your personal Steam Workshop, creating a dynamic showcase on Steam with just one click.
+This repositor is a fork repo from https://github.com/inkbarrel/VideoClip with added english support.
+It provides an easy tool to split a specified video into 5 GIF animations and automatically upload them to your personal Steam Workshop, creating a dynamic showcase on Steam with just one click.

 ![使用界面](images/展示效果.png)